 This was off-putting for me so I decided to figure things out for myself.
 As it turns out, you can just have a conversation with women like they’re regular people.
 Who knew?!

 The same goes for texting.
 No need to make her beg for your attention by shutting her out.
 No hot and cold.
 No insults or backhanded compliments.
 If you’re into her and had a good time, let her know.

-If she seems like she had a good time too, go ahead and set up the second date when the timing feels right.
-Honestly, it’s that simple and the fact that you appear confident enough to go for it will be appreciated.
+If she had a good time too, go ahead and set up the second date when the timing feels right.
+Honestly, it’s that simple.
+Plus the fact that you appear confident enough to go for it will be appreciated.